jlu-ilr-hydro/odmf/odmf/static/media/help/data-usage.md

-# Use of personal data
+# !fa-user-shield Use of personal data

 The ODMF software uses personal data only for functional reasons.
 The system is designed to facilitate research data management.
 To enable users to claim their copyrights and for correct scientific attribution, personal data must